 There are a few choices that work well with this gluten free buttermilk oven chicken recipe.
 These are great options: gluten free bread crumbs, crushed tortilla chips, and gluten free panko.

 Buttermilk plays a vital role in making the chicken super tender and juicy.
-It would be best to let it soak for at least one whole hour before baking.
+Letting it soak for at least one hour before baking would be best.
 If the chicken isn’t completely covered with buttermilk, make sure to flip it halfway through.

 There are several ways to know if the oven-fried chicken is done.
 First of all, check the juices in the chicken.
 You want them to run clear and not be bloody or brown.
 The temperature of the chicken should be at least 165º F.

 This oven-baked fried chicken recipe is incredible because you can use several cuts of chicken.
 Breasts, thighs, and legs are my go-to choices.
-Each one is a little bit different, but they all provide an excellent result.
+Each one is slightly different, but they all provide an excellent result.
 You can mix and match whatever combination you like best because they are all good.

 Use any leftover chicken in my Gluten Free Chicken Tetrazzini recipe :-).